Aircloak/aircloak/cloak/README.md

 example, let's say you have the module `anonymizer` and property tests are residing in the `anonymizer_test` module.
 The corresponding command is `mix proper --module anonymizer` (without the `_test` suffix).

-By default, only native PostgreSQL adapter is tested locally, while MongoDB and other drivers are excluded.
+By default, only native PostgreSQL adapter is tested locally, while other drivers are excluded.
 To change this you can run following commands:

-- `mix test --only mongodb` - to run only MongoDB tests
 - `mix test --only compliance` - to run only the compliance tests
-- `make test_all` - to run all tests which are running on CI: standard tests, MongoDB tests, and tests for all other database adapters (MySQL, PostgreSQL through ODBC, ...).
+- `make test_all` - to run all tests which are running on CI: standard tests, and tests for all other database adapters (MySQL, Oracle, ...).
 Note however that compliance tests are going to be executed on a reduced database set (as specified in `compliance.json`).

 In order to have working tests on other drivers, you need to start corresponding database servers locally - see